5 Critical Prerequisites For Getting Your MSN Degree

 #4 Undergraduate Degree

 This is generally a culmination of the above classes and more, but it’s listed here because no major Masters of Nursing Program will accept students who don’t hold a solid undergraduate degree in their field.
-Additionally, as mentioned above earning an undergraduate degree will almost guarantee that a student has completed all of the basic prerequisite courses needed to enroll in a solid Master’s degree program.
+Additionally, as mentioned above earning an undergraduate degree will almost guarantee that a student has completed all of the basic prerequisite courses needed to enroll in a Direct-Entry Master’s Degree Program in Nursing.
 It should go without saying that a good GPA is also a must during your undergraduate studies.

 #5 GRE Scores